This post may contain affiliate links. Please read my disclosure policy.

 Crumbles, crisps, cobblers, slumps (or grunts) and buckles – it can be confusing so let’s explore the differences!

-Thirty minutes in the oven and you have a deliciously homespun dessert that smells like heaven!
+Thirty minutes in the oven and you have a deliciously homespun Peach Crumble dessert that smells like heaven!

 Ice cream?
-Now that’s a completely separate topic and I could go on, and on, and on about the benefits of ice cream on a warm, sweet, amazing crumble.
-You should try a scoop or two for yourself and then decide.
-There is something really special about the simplicity of a fruit crumble.
+Now that’s a completely separate and delicious topic.
+I could go on, and on about the benefits of a scoop of vanilla ice cream on a warm, sweet, amazing crumble.
+Try a scoop or two for yourself and then decide.
+There’s something really special about the simplicity of a fruit crumble.